-Best Automatic Espresso Machine Under 500
+Best Super Automatic Espresso Machine Under 500

 If you are looking for a budget super automatic espresso machine then the Gaggia Brera super automatic espresso machine is a great choice.

-However, putting terminology aside, this quality espresso machine offers a lot of great features for people looking for an automatic machine.
+This quality espresso machine offers a lot of great features for people looking for an automatic machine.

 You might recall we mentioned it is tough to find a good quality automatic machine in this price range.
-The Brera espresso machine is the exception, with many positive gaggia reviews.
+The Brera espresso machine is the exception, with many positive Gaggia reviews.

 It has all the features you would expect of an automatic espresso machine in this price range: